 The Epic of Willdog: Part 2

-All men contain three elements to their being, mind, body, and spirit, in order for a man to truly be destroyed all three of these elements must be vanquished.
-In many cases the destruction of a body leads to the destruction of the corresponding mind, though it is possible for someone of great will to maintain a state of life in mind even though their body has been destroyed.
+All men contain three elements to their being: mind, body, and spirit.
+In order for a man to truly be destroyed, all three of these elements must be vanquished.
+In many cases the destruction of a body leads to the destruction of the corresponding mind, but it is possible for someone of great will to maintain a state of life in mind even though their body has been destroyed.
 A spirit, it is known, cannot be destroyed, only banished.

 Chapter 1: Returns a King

-"That, I'm afraid I can't tell you." the Box said, "But what I can tell you is..." he began, ".WAV!"
+"That, I'm afraid I can't tell you," the Box said.
+"But what I can tell you is..."
+The Box extended his arms forward as though shoving something in front of him, and then shouted, "WAV!"

 "King Zaloba, my brother just throwed up."